-France reacts to boycott calls; Erdogan ups Macron insults
+France says stop boycott calls; Erdogan ups Macron insults

 France considers religious satire to be among the kinds of speech that fall under the freedom of expression, while many Muslims consider any perceived attack on their prophet as a grave offense.
 An 18-year=old of Chechen origin beheaded near Paris on Oct.
 16 a teacher who had shown caricatures of Muhammad in class.

-While eulogizing the teacher, Macron said last would that France will not renounce its freedoms.
+While eulogizing the teacher on Wednesday, Macron said France would not renounce its freedoms.

 The Turkish leader criticized his French counterpart during a party congress on Saturday, questioning the state of Macron’s mental health.
 The French presidency reacted with indignation, but Erdogan did not back off.